DoctorMcKay/sentry-bot-documentation/src/automod/index.md

 Each automod rule consists of one or more [conditions](./conditions.md) and one or more [actions](./actions.md) to be taken if all of the conditions are met.

+Messages sent by Sentry or by a webhook are never tested by Automod.
+Messages sent by other bots besides Sentry are tested unless you exempt them using a [Member Has Role](./conditions.md#member-has-role) condition.

 ## Enabled Rules

 Only rules that are enabled will be checked.
 If a rule is disabled, then messages will not be checked against that rule